 Motivated by this, we consider a common agency game with players' endogenous participation decisions.
 In the first stage, players choose if they participate in lobbying or not.3 In the second stage, among players who chose to participate in lobbying activities, a common agency game is played: contribution schemes are offered simultaneously, and the agent chooses an action.
 We use a dynamic extension of coalition-proof Nash equilibrium (CPNE), perfectly coalition-proof Nash equilibrium (PCPNE), as the solution concept.
-This equilibrium concept has a solid theoretical ground in a certain sense,4 but characteristics of equilibria are not immediately clear.
+The reason that we need a solution concept other than Nash (or subgame perfect Nash) equilibrium is that we do not fix utility allocation rule for each possible lobby.
+Lobby formation and utility allocation within it are jointly determined.
+Unlike prefixed utility allocation rule, a coalitional deviation to form a new lobby needs to decide a utility allocation (or lobby cost sharing) that is available for the lobby.
+Thus, it is natural for us to use a communication based refinement of Nash equilibrium.
+This equilibrium concept also has a solid theoretical ground in a certain sense,4 but characteristics of equilibria are not immediately clear due to its recursive definition.
 We use "guess and verify" method in order to characterize PCPNE: we define intuitive hybrid solution concepts for special classes of common agency games, and verify them with the PCPNE.5